aropixel/sylius-admin-media-plugin/README.md

 - Install the plugin :
 `composer require sylius-admin-media-plugin`

+If the plugin is not registered in the config/bundles.php file, register it by adding "Aropixel\SyliusAdminMediaPlugin\AropixelSyliusAdminMediaPlugin::class => ['all' => true],"

 - Create a aropixel_sylius_admin_media.yaml in the config folder and import the plugin configuration:

 ```